diego-vieira/ambientum/readme.md

 ## What do I need to know before getting started?

-Before staging with Ambientum, a few pieces of knowledge must be in place:
+Before you can start using Ambientum, you must have some basic knowledge on how to use the CLI (or command line) and Docker.

-#### For replacing local commands:
+#### To replace local dependencies
 - The basics of Docker and Containers.
 - Being comfortable around the command line.

-#### For running a development Laravel or Vue.JS environment:
+#### To run a Laravel or Vue.JS dev environment
-- Know how to operate `docker-compose`.
+- How to use `docker-compose`.

-## Notice
+## Note
 Docker compose shipped with Docker is usually very old.
 Please have the latest version installed from Github at https://github.com/docker/compose/releases.

 ## Images
-If you are already comfortable with the tools and have played around Ambientum, here are the set of images available for usage, so you can start building your environment with the tools that you may want.
+If you are already comfortable with the tools and have played around Ambientum, here are the set of images available for use, so you can start building your environment with the tools that you want.

 |Repository                 | Images/Tags                   | Description                                        |
 |---------------------------|-------------------------------|----------------------------------------------------|